ravigupta-cyntexa/Important_And_MockQuestion/dml_statement_Database_classes.md

 ## Question 1:-
-Insert Parent and Child in One DML Statement
+Insert Parent and Child in One DML Statement using External ID
 ```
 public class AccountContactcreate {
     public static void mymethod(){